Is removing the old and outdated content really important?

 4. Preserving User Engagement

-Outdated content that continues to generate user engagement, such as comments, discussions, or social media shares, can contribute to the overall user experience.
+Outdated content that continues to have user engagement in the form of comments, discussions, or social media shares, can contribute to the overall user experience.
 Deleting such content may disrupt ongoing conversations.
 However, it is essential to monitor the conversations and intervene if they become harmful or misleading.

 Repurposing Outdated Content

-By reimagining and reformatting existing content, you can extend its lifespan and generate fresh engagement.
+By reimagining and reformatting existing content, you can extend its lifespan and generate fresh user engagement.